 Obstacles to Getting a Perfect Credit Score

-Whether or not you do all of these things, a good credit score and a healthy financial future are not guaranteed.
-There are many variables that you have to think about in your financial life to avoid a downward financial spiral.
+Regardless of whether you follow my steps, a good credit score and a healthy financial future are not always guaranteed.
+There are many external variables — like having to take out an emergency loan, or losing a job — that you consider and plan for in order to avoid a downward financial spiral.

-Likewise, if you started off life on a bad financial foot, there is still time to turn the situation around.
-Having a bad credit is not irreversible, and there are plenty of ways to improve your credit score.
+Likewise, if you started off on a bad financial foot, now is the perfect time to turn the situation around.
+Having bad credit is not irreversible, and there are plenty of ways to improve your score.